MapleRRR/maplerrr.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Dalian, Dalian  University, 2020
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Jekyll, University of Sicence and Technology of China (USTC), 2024
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+#* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======